Ending your tenancy

 If the tenancy ends due to the death of a sole tenant and nobody else is left in the property:

 - You should let us know as soon as you can that the property is going to be returned to us and provide us with a copy of the death certificate.

 - Any payments of Housing Benefit or Universal Credit stop from the first Monday following the death and the full rent is charged to the account.

 - If you are a named 'executor' in the will of the deceased tenant, we can accept a termination notice signed by you and we will end the tenancy as quickly as we can upon receipt of the keys and confirmation that you have cleared the property.
 Please complete and return this form as soon as possible.

 - If the deceased tenant did not have a will and you are not a named executor we may need to serve a notice on the property ourselves to formally end the tenancy.
 In these circumstances please complete and return this form as soon as possible to notify us of the death.

 Moving into care or sheltered housing

-If going into care or moving to sheltered accommodation in another area you will need to give us 28 days’ notice.
-If you are acting on behalf of the tenant you will need to provide evidence that you have Power of Attorney.
+Please note that if you are acting on behalf of the tenant you will need to provide evidence that you have Power of Attorney.